Maimunar/dotfiles/README.md

 - If any quirks are found, they will be added here
 - I am adding custom scripts for raycast, they are in the scripts directory

+## Notes:

+- There is a setup for yabai + skhd, but I have replaced it with aerospace since aerospace doesnt need any extra permissions and is faster
+- There is a sketchybar setup, but I have dropped it in favor of a better tmux line + mneumonics for the needed spaces in aerospace (opt + T for terminal, etc., check aerospace/aerospace.toml)
+  - If you want to use sketchybar, you will need to add a padding on the top of the page.
+This can be done from the aerospace config file

 ## Future Plans:

+- I will be dropping gitui in favor of lazygit, since gitui has some issues with pushing with ssh
 - The neovim config is always changing, I don't see that stopping anytime soon
 - I use obsidian for note-taking, but still havent done a proper setup for nvim complementing it
 - I am looking into setting up a better way to manage my dotfiles - I am considering stow, but need to spend the time configuring it